- Feature Links

 Frequently Asked Questions:

-Q: Can I bring my own beverages into the DORA?
+Q: Can I bring my own drink into the DORA?

 Q: Can I take my DORA beverage from one liquor establishment into another?

-Q: Can I shop with my DORA beverage?
+Q: Can I take my DORA beverage into my favorite shop?

-A: Yes, if a retailer indicates that they allow DORA beverages by displaying a green DORA decal like the one pictured on this page.
-Please check before entering.
+A: Yes, if a retailer indicates that they allow DORA beverages by displaying a green DORA decal, you can shop with your drink!

 Q: How will the DORA be enforced?